DayanDiaz/infoApli/README.md

 1- Create new repository on GitHub

-2- Should install gh-pages in your proyecto of react with next command
+2- Should install gh-pages in your proyect of react with next command

 	nmp install gh-pages --save-dev